Sopron County

-Sopron (German: Ödenburg) was an administrative county (comitatus) of the Kingdom of Hungary.
+Sopron (German: Ödenburg, Slovak: Šopron) was an administrative county (comitatus) of the Kingdom of Hungary.
 Its territory is now divided between Austria and Hungary.
 The capital of the county was Sopron.

 Geography

 Sopron county shared borders with the Austrian land Lower Austria and the Hungarian counties Moson, Győr, Veszprém and Vas.
 The Lake Neusiedl (Hungarian: Fertő tó, German: Neusiedler See) lay in the county.
 Its area was about 3,256 km2 around 1910.

 History

 The Sopron comitatus arose as one of the first comitati of the Kingdom of Hungary.

 In 1920, by the Treaty of Trianon the western part of the county became part of Austria, while the eastern part became a part of Hungary.
 In 1921, it was decided by referendum that the city of Sopron and eight surrounding settlements would join Hungary instead of Austria.

-In 1950, Sopron county merged with Győr-Moson county to form Győr-Sopron county, while a small part of Sopron county went to Vas county.
+In 1950, Sopron county merged with Győr-Moson county to form Győr-Sopron county, while a small part of Sopron county went to Vas County.
 The county was renamed to Győr-Moson-Sopron county in 1990.